bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/40_pull_requests_and_ci/4003_blocking_with_ci.md

-## Configure the Bridgecrew GitHub action integration.
+## Configure the Bridgecrew GitHub Action integration.

 To enable automated PR scanning on your repositories, goto the **Integrations **page at the bottom of the icon bar on the left.